SamerAlshaer1991/rtl_multicore_task_scheduling/CODE_OF_CODUCT.md

 ### Discord Channel

-For real-time discussions, we have a Discord server where users can discuss various aspects of the project, share their insights, or ask for help.
-Here is the Discord invite link: (https://discord.gg/S9xYegQw)
+For real-time discussions, we have a [Discord server](https://discord.gg/S9xYegQw) where users can discuss various aspects of the project, share their insights, or ask for help.

 ## Our Responsibilities